Alzheimers + inflammation: How to protect your brain

 - Both of these numbers are rising as the U.S. population over 65 increases.

-- 2011 figures tell us that after the age of 85, 43% of the U.S. population has this very severe neurodegenerative condition.
-(1)
+- The 2020 figures tell us that after the age of 85, 32 percent of the U.S. population has this very severe neurodegenerative condition.

-Several recent studies have linked Herpes Simplex Virus type 1 (HSV1) to the development of Alzheimer’s disease.
-Plaque formation in the brain, which is extremely common in Alzheimer’s patients, is now being considered as possibly an antimicrobial protein that the brain secretes in a self-defensive act against infection.
-(2)
+Several recent studies have linked Herpes Simplex Virus type 1 (HSV1) to the development of Alzheimer’s disease.2 Plaque formation in the brain, which is extremely common in Alzheimer’s patients, is now being considered as possibly an antimicrobial protein that the brain secretes in a self-defensive act against infection.3

-- 512 elderly people with no signs of dementia were monitored.
+- Approximately 512 elderly people with no signs of dementia were monitored.

 The protein responsible for plaque formation is called beta-amyloid.
-Some drugs have been developed that are anti-amyloid, meaning that they fight the production of amyloid agents.
+Some drugs have been developed that are anti-amyloid.
+Meaning, they fight the production of amyloid agents.
 These drugs have either failed to produce results or have actually sped up the neurodegenerative process.
 Why is this?

 The inflammatory process is an immune system response that is set up to protect the body.
-When opportunistic pathogens, like yeast, bacteria, or viruses, invade the body and begin to multiply, the immune system is set up to tag these invaders and destroy them.
+When opportunistic pathogens, like yeast, bacteria, or viruses, invade the body and begin to multiply, the immune system is programmed to tag these invaders and destroy them.

 Many of us already know that persistent inflammation, even if it lies somewhere deep within the body, will eventually lead to the breakdown of our whole system.

-Neurodegeneration, such as that found in Alzheimer’s, has been linked to excessive activity of the microglia cells in the brain.
-The microglia are the housekeepers in the brain and are extremely sensitive to any kind of stimulation.
+Neurodegeneration, such as that in Alzheimer’s, links to excessive activity of the microglia cells in the brain.

 - Glial and microglia cells are similar to macrophages of the immune system.